enochpark89/2021_python-django_airbnb/README.md

 # Software Requirement

 -  [x] Python 3.0
--  [] Django
+-  [x] Django
 -  [x] pipenv

 _Please look at the documentation on how to install these on your particular OS system._

-# Progress journal
+# Progress Journal

--  If you are serious about the career as a Django developer, we recommend using Pycharm community or professional version.
+-  If you are serious about the career as a Django developer, we recommend using a pycharm community or a professional version.
--  **Jetbrains**: The company who developed Pycharm.
+   **Jetbrains**: The company who developed Pycharm.
 They have IDE for many programming languages.
 -  Django vs Flask:
-   -  Python: mininalistic (Flask, Pyramid), simple code; lots of manual work; invent wheels
-   -  Django: massive framework; comes with many utilities; Use other ppl's work; no need to reinvent wheels.
+   **Python**: mininalistic (Flask, Pyramid), simple code; lots of manual work; invent wheels **Django**: a massive framework; comes with many utilities; Use other ppl's work; no need to reinvent a wheel.
 -  If you use Django template, you will save alot of time building a website.
--  A web app that requires many user interactions should use React.
+   **A rule of thumb:**: A web app that requires many user interactions should use React.
--  Sometimes, you do not need React to build a website.
+-  You do not always need to use React to build a website.
 It might be better in some cases to use Django.
 -  Pip installs everything globally.
 So we install something like **pipenv** that install packages within your environment only.
 The problem with installing globally is that when there is a version update, your code might break.
 Therefore, it is better for you to create a bubble or a backup just incase the code breaks.
 -  Tell pipenv to create an environment with Python 3 (_pipenv --three_)